KiitanTheAnalyst/KiitanTheAnalyst/README.md

+##Hello there; Welcome!

-- 👋 Hi, I’m Olaitan Suru
+- 👋 I’m Olaitan Suru
+- 😄 Pronouns: Her/She
-- 👀 I’m interested in using various tools to analyze and make findings from data
+- 👀 I’m interested in Data Analytics and Science
 - 🌱 I’m currently learning python as one of the essential tools for analysis
-- 💞️ I’m looking to collaborate on open source projects
+- 💞 I’m looking to collaborate on open source projects, Internships, hackathon and entry-level opportunities
 - 📫 How to reach me : suruolaitan@gmail.com
-- 😄 Pronouns: Her/She
 - ⚡ Fun fact: I enjoy transforming data!

 <!---
 KiitanTheAnalyst/KiitanTheAnalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.